Henri Lebesgue: Lebesgue's theory of integration

-In the 19th century, Augustin Cauchy developed epsilon-delta limits, and Bernhard Riemann followed up on this by formalizing what is now called the Riemann integral.
+Bernhard Riemann followed up on this by formalizing what is now called the Riemann integral.
 To define this integral, one fills the area under the graph with smaller and smaller rectangles and takes the limit of the sums of the areas of the rectangles at each stage.
 For some functions, however, the total area of these rectangles does not approach a single number.
-As such, they have no Riemann integral.
+Thus, they have no Riemann integral.

 Lebesgue invented a new method of integration to solve this problem.
 Instead of using the areas of rectangles, which put the focus on the domain of the function, Lebesgue looked at the codomain of the function for his fundamental unit of area.
 Lebesgue's idea was to first define measure, for both sets and functions on those sets.
 He then proceeded to build the integral for what he called simple functions; measurable functions that take only finitely many values.
 Then he defined it for more complicated functions as the least upper bound of all the integrals of simple functions smaller than the function in question.

 Lebesgue integration has the property that every function defined over a bounded interval with a Riemann integral also has a Lebesgue integral, and for those functions the two integrals agree.
 Furthermore, every bounded function on a closed bounded interval has a Lebesgue integral and there are many functions with a Lebesgue integral that have no Riemann integral.
+All of these advantages over Riemann integration made Lebesgue's method a more powerful tool for mathematicians.

-As part of the development of Lebesgue integration, Lebesgue invented the concept of measure, which extends the idea of length from intervals to a very large class of sets, called measurable sets (so, more precisely, simple functions are functions that take a finite number of values, and each value is taken on a measurable set).

-Lebesgue's technique for turning a measure into an integral generalises easily to many other situations, leading to the modern field of measure theory.
+As part of the development of Lebesgue integration, Lebesgue invented the concept of measure, which extends the idea of length from intervals to a very large class of sets, called measurable sets.
+This larger class of sets meant that Lebesgue's technique for turning a measure into an integral generalises easily to many other situations with measurable sets, leading to the modern field of measure theory.